 Daughter of Resident

-Saltshouse Haven Care Home is part of a wider group that operates other successful Care & Nursing Homes.
-The Home is registered and inspected by Care Quality Commission to provide Residential and Dementia care for both males and females as follows:
+Saltshouse Haven Care Home is part of a wider group that operates other successful Nursing and Residential Care Homes.
+The Home is registered and inspected by Care Quality Commission (CQC) to provide care as follows:

 - Old age, not falling within any other category (OP)

 The maximum number of Service Users allowed at any one time is 150.

 Saltshouse Haven Care Home aims to continually provide its residents with a secure, relaxed, and homely environment in which their care, well-being and comfort is of prime importance.

 Carers will always strive to preserve and maintain the dignity, individuality and privacy of all residents and in so doing will be sensitive to the residents’ ever-changing needs.
 Such needs may be medical / therapeutic (for physical and mental welfare), cultural, psychological, spiritual, emotional and social, and residents are encouraged to participate in the development of their individualised Care Plans in which the involvement of family and friends may be appropriate and is greatly valued.